Warwick-Racing/fsai_sim_training/LIA.md

 **delaunay** is a node that takes the cone positions and generates a series of "gates".

-**Gate** in this context is a blue/yellow pair of cones that are approximately 3.5m apart.
+'Gate' in this context is a blue/yellow pair of cones that are approximately 3.5m apart.

 --------------------------